 Unlike long-form content that relies on weaving a coherent, logical narrative through storytelling, microcopy is succinct and goal-driven.
 It often appears in contexts where the user is on his/her path to achieve a goal: whether it’s signing up for a newsletter, purchasing an item, submitting a form or correcting an action made in error.

 Success in microcopy is measured differently from other forms of copywriting.
-Essentially, the main goal of microcopy is to capture the voice of the brand while facilitating the user’s experience when interacting with product UI.
+Indeed, a whole field is now consolidating around the practice of writing, evaluating and iterating on this kind of copy; UX writing.
+Essentially, the main goal is to capture the voice of the brand while facilitating the user’s experience when interacting with product UI.
 Great microcopy should: